-- 1. The Board of Examiners may, at a student's request, grant the student an exemption from taking an exam if he/she demonstrates in writing to the Board of Examiners' satisfaction that he/she previously: - a. either passed an exam for a university or higher professional education programme similar in terms of content and level or - b. demonstrated sufficient knowledge and skills relevant to the exam in question, either through work or professional experience. - 2.
-At most one third of the credits for the programme may be earned on the basis of exemptions. - 3.
-The master's thesis and senior internship are excluded from this exemption option. - 4.
+- 1. The Board of Examiners may, at a student's request, grant the student an exemption from taking an exam if the student demonstrates in writing to the Board of Examiners' satisfaction that the student previously: - a. either passed an exam for a university or higher professional education programme similar in terms of content and level or - b. demonstrated sufficient knowledge and skills relevant to the exam in question, either through work or professional experience. - 2.
+At most one third of the credits for the programme may be granted on the basis of exemptions. - 3.
+The master's thesis and internship are excluded from this exemption option. - 4.
 To qualify for an exemption, students must submit a written request to the Board of Examiners at least 6 weeks before the start date of the relevant course. - 5.
-The Board of Examiners will not grant an exemption based on exams outside the programme passed by astudent during a period in which the student was barred by the Board of Examiners from taking exams for the programme due to fraud.
+The Board of Examiners will not grant an exemption based on exams outside the programme passed by a student during a period in which the student was barred by the Board of Examiners from taking exams for the programme due to fraud. - 6.
+The same period of validity that applies to exam results, also applies to exemptions.